 3. Coordination phase (9 August – 10 September)

 If your position in the rankings is above the cut-off ranking, you will automatically receive an admission offer on hochschulstart.de.

-Note: The coordination phase begins on January 16, but you will only receive an admission offer once the university has transferred the ranking list for your chosen degree program.
-As Universität Hamburg transfers its ranking lists for the DoSV programs at the end of January, admission offers for applications to Universität Hamburg are only possible after this time.
+Note: The coordination phase begins on 21 August, but you will only receive an admission offer once the university has transferred the ranking list for your chosen degree program.
+As Universität Hamburg transfers its ranking lists for the DoSV programs at the start of February, admission offers for applications to Universität Hamburg are only possible after this time.